 Sutures that are five times thinner than a human hair and powerful microscopes that allow for magnification up to 50 times what the naked eye can see have made it possible for surgeons to perform incredibly refined work.
 They can now transplant different tissues from one part of the body to another, connecting tiny blood vessels that are half a millimeter in size.

 Microsurgery allows surgeons to save limbs of some cancer patients and can help restore function to hands and feet previously damaged by trauma, breaks and burns.
 It can be used to give function to children born with shortened muscles that prevent them from properly using their limbs.
-Microsurgery can literally put a smile back on the face of someone suffering from facial palsy by restoring function to their facial muscles.
+Microsurgery can literally put a smile back on the face of someone with facial palsy by restoring function to their facial muscles.

-“It is amazing what can be done now,” explains Stevanovic, who has earned an international reputation in microsurgical procedures on the extremities — shoulders, elbows, hands, and legs.
+“It is amazing what can be done now,” explains Stevanovic, who has earned an international reputation in microsurgical procedures on the extremities — shoulders, elbows, hands and legs.

-Stevanovic made a splash in the microsurgery world 30 years ago when he performed a toe-to-thumb transplant, a rare and delicate procedure that involves reconnecting all the tiny vessels, nerves, and muscles to give the patient a working opposable digit.
+Stevanovic made a splash in the microsurgery world 30 years ago when he performed a toe-to-thumb transplant, a rare and delicate procedure that involves reconnecting all the tiny vessels, nerves and muscles to give the patient a working opposable digit.